Skip to main content

 For each step:

-2. ACTION: Choose a tool to use
+2. ACTION: Use a tool

-4. REPEAT until you have the answer
+4. REPEAT until done

 Always think before you act."""

-def react_agent(user_message: str) -> str:
+def react_agent(task: str) -> str:

 response = client.messages.create(